- Highest vertical, longest run and most trails in the Hakuba Valley!

 Ditch the crowds

 Non skiers (and skiers) will love the activities here!
 Take a daytrip to Mastumoto Castle, the oldest castle in Japan.
 You can also hop into an onsen (hot spring) or see snow monkey's soak in their own hot spring at the Jigokudani Monkey Park.
-In Happo One take the gondola up to enjoy the stunning mountain views of Hakuba Valley.
+At the resort, non-skiers can take the gondola up to enjoy the stunning mountain views of Hakuba Valley.

-It's easy for families to ski and stay together at the Sakka ski area plus there's also the Sakka Kids Park here too.
-Happo Village has a range of accommodation, shops, bars and restaurants making it a convenient option for families.
+When it comes to skiing, it's easy for families to ski and stay together at the Sakka ski area plus there's also the Sakka Kids Park here too.
+For lodging, Happo Village has a range of accommodation, shops, bars, restaurants as well as facilities including the Information Centre and Bus Terminal, making it a convenient option for families.

 |beginner||30 %||40 %|